Jonathan17P/Physical-Chemistry/readme.md

 This project will work through examples and selected problems from Physical Chemistry: A Molecular Approach written by Donald A. McQuarrie & John D. Simon.
 The project will be divided up into chapters.
 It is the author's intent to write a Python program, to answer each example problem from each chapter, as well as a few selected problems from each chapter.

-I hope this helps you from becoming discourged from physical chemistry and maybe you realize you even enjoy it!
+I hope this helps you from becoming discourged in physical chemistry.
+Happy learning!